QWavey/ESP32-S3-Waveshare-OLED-Watch/README.md

 NOTE:
-WHEN USING SOME APPS YOU NEED TO DO:
+WHEN USING SOME EXAMPLE CODES, YOU NEED TO DO:

 | Setting              | Value                                   |